-Such (draft) Sectoral Policies will be posted on the Bank's Web site for a period of 45 calendar days, during which time the public will be invited to send comments to the Bank.
+Such (draft) Sectoral Policies will be posted on the Bank's website for a period of 45 calendar days, during which time the public will be invited to send comments to the Bank.
 In this regard, management will proactively stimulate stakeholders' interest in, and contributions to, the drafting process of these policies.
 A summary of such comments will be made available to the Board of Directors for Committee discussion before final approval of policies.
-After the policy's approval the summary will be posted on the Web site.
-While taking into account comments made during this exercise, the Bank will not be expected to respond individually to comments or communications.
+After the policy's approval the summary will be posted on the website.
+While taking into account comments made during this exercise, the Bank will not respond individually to public comments or communications.
 In this respect, the Bank's policy is consistent with the approach followed by other IFIs.